-Further complicating this problem is the backlog of unresolved trauma issues that people have accumulated over the years.
-In modern society people, especially kids, are being traumatized at an alarming rate (REF).
-With the breakdown of the family and the invention of the internet, children now have access to the worst parts of society, and often without parental involvement.
-The government, educational systems and social media movements have become our children's “parenting” figures, further adding to their mental health needs.
-Prior to the 1970s and the feminism movement (REF) mothers were often at home caring for their children, and even educating them(REF?).
-Prior to the 19th century home education in one form or another was common (Homeschooling’s Roots in America - AOP Homeschooling, 2010).
-In the following years, parental responsibility was gradually relegated to the public educational system.
-Simultaneously Christian parents began seeing the Church as the primary educator for spiritual practices for their children (REF).
-With the rise of single parent homes (REF) and the cost of living (REF) more and more children are educated by secular systems, main-stream media and technology (REF).
-As children are exposed to the world without a Biblical lens or intimate parental connections to help filter what they are observing, children are experiencing trauma at an alarming rate (REF).
-These ACEs coupled with the Church of the 19th century losing its pastoral influence on society (REF cure and care) led to many secular forms of treatment which ultimately, could not effectively address the deep spiritual and soul issues people were confronted with.
-Today, in a Post COVID era, we’re seeing the fallout of a weak Church coupled with a strong secular mindset (REF).
+Further complicating this problem is the backlog of unresolved trauma people have accumulated over the years.
+In modern society, people, especially children, are being traumatized at an alarming rate (The State of Mental Health in America, 2023).
+With the breakdown of the family and the invention of the internet, children now have access to the worst parts of society, often without parental involvement.
+The government, educational systems, and social media movements have become our children’s “parenting” figures, further adding to their Mental Health needs.
+While the causative factors are debated, recent rises in homeschooling rates appear to be connected, at least in part, with the loss of religious freedoms and the desire for parents to reinstitute Biblical values in their children.
+(Watson, 2018).

+As children are exposed to the world without a Biblical lens or intimate parental connections to help filter what they are observing, children are experiencing trauma at an alarming rate (Bingham Musick, 2023).
+These ACEs, coupled with the Church of the 19th century losing its pastoral influence on society (Clebsch & Jaekle, 1994), led to many secular forms of treatment that could not effectively address the deep spiritual and soul issues confronting people.
+Today’s post-COVID society is experiencing the fallout of a weak Church coupled with a strong secular mindset (Warrick, 2020).

-During the late 19th, early 20th Centuries, God was actively involved in the American church, revitalizing it through the reintegration of the Holy Spirit’s gifts (REF).
-Events like the Azusa Street Revival ushered in Pentecostalism which challenged the current notion of Solo Scriptura (REF).
-Then in the 1950’s Agnes Sandford began her school of pastoral care, utilizing intimacy with the Holy Spirit and His gifts as a primary healing tool.
-Not long afterward, multiple ministries expanded on Agnes’ teachings to create what is known today as Listening Prayer (LP) or Inner Healing Prayer (IHP).
-Not unlike contemplative prayer’s focus on communion with God, Christians practicing LP believe that God continues to speak and that His Rhema word is just as critical as the Logos.
+During the late 19th and early 20th Centuries, God was actively involved in the American Church, revitalizing it through reintegrating the Holy Spirit’s gifts.
+Events like the Azusa Street Revival ushered in Pentecostalism, challenging the modern notion of Solo Scriptura (Nel, 2021).
+Then, in the 1950’s Agnes Sandford began her school of pastoral care, utilizing intimacy with the Holy Spirit and His gifts as a primary healing tool.
+Not long afterward, multiple ministries expanded on Agnes’ teachings to create what is known today as Listening Prayer (LP) or Inner Healing Prayer (IHP) (Wilder et al., 2020).
+Like contemplative prayer’s focus on communion with God, Christians practicing LP believe that God continues to speak and that His rhema word is just as critical as the Logos.
 IHP takes LP one step further by intentionally seeking God for guidance regarding physical, emotional, and spiritual issues.
-IHP models add methodology allowing for the person praying to lovingly lead another into communion with God.
-In that way, it becomes a form of pastoral care to the brokenhearted (Is 61).
+In the words of Clarke (2021), IHP is “a transformational encounter with Christ in the place of the individual’s deepest pain and greatest dysfunction” (p.
+108).
+IHP helps facilitate deeper communion with God.
+In that way, it becomes a form of pastoral care for the brokenhearted (Is 61).

-Talk about Identity in Christ and history?
-(Keswick?)

-People are walking away from the church and looking elsewhere for solutions, ultimately finding none.

-The church has focused on Evangelism at the cost of discipleship, leaving it weak and ineffective.

 The Church has all the tools it needs to minister to its own members and fulfil the great commission.
-It is this researcher’s intent to bring together what God has already shown us to Bind up the brokenhearted and equip the saints (Is 61, Eph 4).
+This researcher intends to bring together what God has already shown us to Bind up the brokenhearted and equip the saints (NASB, 2020, Isiah 61; Ephesians 4).

 Whom:

 Revival begins within the Church.
-Christians struggling with spiritual and mental health issues, including trauma.
+Christians struggling with spiritual and Mental Health issues, including trauma.

 Why: